4. What is available?

 - puzzles and games

-- mental stimulation (eg 'brain training' devices)
+- mental stimulation (such as ‘brain training’ devices)

 A tablet used to deliver these can itself become a topic of conversation, and so lead to more interactions for the person.
 This is particularly true for ‘intergenerational’ interactions, where the shared experience of the technology gives a younger person a connection that might otherwise not have existed.